kbrulois/magic/README.md

 		data loading parameters:
 		  -d D, --data-file D   File path of input data file.
+           -a A, --aff_mat_input_data_file A File path of affinity matrix input data file.
 		  -o O, --output-file O
 		                        File path of where to save the MAGIC imputed data (in csv format).